ligato/docs/docs/plugins/vpp-plugins.md

 The NAT global configuration is divided into several independent parts pertaining to specific VPP NAT features:

   - **Forwarding** is a boolean field to enable or disable forwarding.
   - **NAT interfaces** represents a list of interfaces enabled for NAT.
 If the interface does not exist in VPP, it is cached and potentially configured later.
 Every interface is defined by its logical name and whether it is an `inside` or an `outside` interface.
-The enable or disable output feature is also defined here.
+Use the [NAT Interfaces REST API][vpp-nat-interfaces] to GET this configuration data.
   - **Address pools** is a list of "NAT-able" IP addresses for a given VRF table.
 Despite the name, only one address is defined in the single "pool" entry.
+Use the [NAT Pools REST API][vpp-nat-pool] to GET this configuration data.
   - **Virtual reassembly** support for datagram fragmentation handling to allow the correct recalculation of higher-level checksums.

 ---